TheDanishMuffin/RACECAR-Team-2/README.md

 All files pertaining to the IMU Investigation and machine learning challeneges will be found under their folders.

-Please pronouce cone slalom as "Cone Slah-LOHM" or "Cone Slah-LAWM.

 4A: Integration Challenges
 * Dot matrix usage
 * Telemetry